platonai/PulsarRPA/README.md

 SQL over Web:
 ```
-1. Any source, any format, any volume, ETL data and turn it into a table by just one SQL
+1. Any source, any format, any volume, ETL the data and turn it into a table by just one simple SQL
-2. Monitor and turn a Web site into a table by just one SQL
+2. Monitor a Web site and turn it into a table by just one simple SQL
 3. Integrated argorithms for Web extraction, data mining, NLP, Knowldge Graph, maching learning, etc
 4. Do business intelligence on unstructured data
 ```